Key Takeaways:

 OCR Audit Essentials Checklist

-LBMC Cybersecurity excels in helping healthcare organizations achieve compliance while supporting growth.
-Our team of data security experts has in-depth knowledge of healthcare regulatory policies, organizational processes, and advanced data security solutions.
-Our comprehensive services include risk assessments, penetration testing, HIPAA and HITRUST assessments, SOC 1 and 2 audits with HIPAA mapping, security program consulting, CMS information security, GDPR and ACAB assessments, intrusion detection and prevention, and vulnerability management.
+LBMC Cybersecurity shines in enabling healthcare companies to reach compliance and supporting expansion.
+Advanced data security solutions, organizational procedures, and healthcare regulatory policies are deeply known to our team of data security professionals.
+Risk assessments, penetration testing, HIPAA and HITRUST assessments, SOC 1 and 2 audits with HIPAA mapping, security program consulting, CMS information security, GDPR and ACAB assessments, intrusion detection and prevention, and vulnerability management comprise our complete services.

-Ready to discuss your security concerns?
+All set to go over your security issues?
 Contact our team to ensure your healthcare organization is protected and compliant.

 Content provided by Adam Nunn and Garrett Zickgraf, LBMC Cybersecurity.